Blendify/blender-manual/blender_docs/manual/compositing/types/matte/index.rst

 In general, hook up these nodes to a viewer, set your UV/Image Editor to show the viewer node, and play with the sliders in real-time using a sample image from the footage, to get the settings right.
-In some cases, small adjustments can eliminate artifacts or foreground image degredation.
+In some cases, small adjustments can eliminate artifacts or foreground image degradation.
 For example, taking out too much green can result in foreground actors looking 'flat' or blueish/purplish.

 You can and should chain these nodes together,